j19sch/context-of-agile/content/docs/500-commentaries.md

 What is Agile? - James Shore, October 2021
 https://www.jamesshore.com/v2/books/aoad2/what_is_agile
-*First chapter of the 2nd edition of James Shores' "The Art of Agile Development" including sections about why Agile won, why it works, and why it fails.*
+*First chapter of the 2nd edition of James Shore's "The Art of Agile Development" including sections about why Agile won, why it works, and why it fails.*